ASTITVAXX/Team_AMA_CapitalOne_Submission/README.md

 ## 🔧 Configuration

 bash
-# Optional: Set Groq API key for enhanced responses
+# Set Groq API key for enhanced responses, This project uses Groq’s API for running LLM queries.
+An API key has been included for demo and testing purposes—feel free to use it while exploring the project.
 export GROQ_API_KEY=your_api_key_here
+API Key = "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"

 ## 📞 Support